iterative/dvc.org/content/docs/dvclive/dvclive-with-dvc.md

 <admon type="info">

-Note that the path passed to the `live` option matches the `path` passed to `Live()` in the Python code (`"training_metrics"`).
+Note that the path passed to the `--live` option matches the `path` passed to `Live()` in the Python code (`"training_metrics"`).

 </admon>